 We’ve witnessed all three trends in our work with UK data centres.
 So, alongside the data centre explosion is a similar boom in physical security at the sites and their integration with human and electronic security measures too.

-Our perimeter security designs mimic the systems and methods used by the data centre operators themselves to protect their equipment and data assets.
+Our data centre security fencing designs mimic the systems and methods used by the data centre operators themselves to protect their equipment and data assets.

 So we develop multiple layers of security protection around the potential data centre target, much like the skins around an onion.

 The idea is to design from the perimeter in towards the centre, taking each successive boundary as an opportunity to harden the security to thwart an intruder and enable security personnel to respond to any attempted security breach.

 Clearly, data centres will focus on the security of confidential information and the steps that must be taken to protect the integrity of critical data stored there.
 But this is worthless if the physical security of the centre isn’t up to the same standard.

 This is where the ‘onion skin’ approach ensures an increased level of security the closer an intruder gets to the most critical and sensitive assets.

 As with the old saying about poachers turned gamekeepers, it is vital that intelligent security solutions are designed from the mindset of the potential intruder and the multiple methods of attack they might use to get in.

 Thorough site audits will take into consideration existing security measures and identify any potential weaknesses, and will play an active role in the development of a fully integrated security system, fit to face the challenges of the various methods and forces of attack employed by the modern day intruder.